 If you were shopping around for CBD-infused products and came across something that’s labeled as hemp oil, STOP.
 LOOK AGAIN.
 Are you getting hemp seed oil or hemp oil that contains CBD?
 Although both hemp oil and CBD oil come from the same plant and are often referred to as the same thing, they're actually very different products.

 It’s easy to get lost in one giant blur when the term ‘hemp oil’ is what others use to refer to CBD oil but it’s actually most commonly used to refer to hemp seed oil which contains no active CBD and offers distinct benefits from CBD oil.

-In this blog, we’ll walk you through 3 key differences between the two to give you a better understanding and help you decide the right hempy goodness for you, depending on your preferences.
+In this blog, we’ll walk you through 3 key differences between the two to give you a better understanding and help you decide the right hempy goodness for you.

 1. How they are made

 - CBD oil is made from the stalks, flowers, and leaves of the hemp plant which are abundant in cannabinoids and terpenes, including CBD.
 Hemp-derived CBD oil will have traces of tetrahydrocannabinol (THC) but unlike Marijuana-derived CBD, it's not psychoactive which means it shouldn’t alter how your brain works or cause shifts in mood, awareness, and behavior.
 For a CBD oil to be classified as such, it must contain less than the legal 0.3% THC.